Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Competitive Algorithm for Arbitrary Usage Distributions

-For the rest of the proof, fix an arbitrary resource $i$.
-For brevity, we let $k$ denote unit $k_i$.
-Let $\mb{s}(k)$ denote the ordered set of all arrival times $a(t)$ such that $\onee(\neg k,t^+)=1$ in \galg\ i.e., unit $k$ is not available after arrival $t$ is matched.
-Arrival times in $\mb{s}(k)$ are ordered in ascending order.
+} { \emph{Proof of \eqref{comp1}:} Let $\mb{\sigma}_1(k)$ denote the ordered set of all arrival times} $a(t)$ such that $\onee(\neg k,t^+)=1$ in \galg, i.e., unit $k$ is not available after arrival $t$ is matched.
+Arrival times in $\mb{\sigma}_1(k)$ are ordered in ascending order.
 For convenience, we often refer to arrival times simply as arrivals.
-Recall that $r(F,\bsigma)$ denotes the expected reward of a $(F,\bsigma,\mb{1}_{\bsigma})$ random process.
-Let $k_O$ be some unit of $i$ in \opt ($k_O$ need not be the same as $k$).
-Given a sample path $\omega$ of usage durations in \opt, let $O(\omega,k_O)$ denote the set of arrivals matched to unit $k_O$ of $i$ in \opt.
-We start with the following claim that we will later use to transform the LHS in \eqref{interim},
+Recall that $r(F,\bsigma)$ denotes the expected reward of an $(F,\bsigma,\mb{1}_{\bsigma})$ random process.
+Recall that $O(\omega,k_O)$ is the set of arrivals matched to unit $k_O$ of $i$ in \opt.
+To prove \eqref{comp1}, we show that,

 The equality follows by definition.
 To prove the inequality in \eqref{interim2}, arbitrarily fix all the randomness in \opt\ except the usage durations of unit $k_O$.
-Consider the following coupling between usage durations of $k_O$ and the $(F_i,\mb{s}(k))$ random process: We start by generating two distinct lists of independent samples from distribution $F_i$.
+Consider the following coupling between usage durations of $k_O$ and the $(F_i,\mb{\sigma}_1(k))$ random process: We start by generating two distinct lists of independent samples from distribution $F_i$.
 We make a copy of List 1 called List $1_O$.
-List 1 is used to obtain samples for the $(F_i,\mb{s}(k))$ random process.
+List 1 is used to obtain samples for the $(F_i,\mb{\sigma}_1(k))$ random process.
 When a duration is required by the random process, we draw the first sample from List 1 that has not previously been provided to the random process.
 On the other hand, when $k_O$ is matched in \opt\ we draw usage duration from List $1_O$ or List 2, depending on the arrival that $k_O$ is matched with.
-If the arrival is in $\mb{s}(k)$, we draw the first unused sample from List $1_O$.
+If the arrival is in $\mb{\sigma}_1(k)$, we draw the first unused sample from List $1_O$.
 For all other arrivals, we draw the usage duration from List 2 by picking the first unused sample.
 Observe that a sample is drawn from List $1_O$ only if its counterpart in List 1 is drawn.
 Thus, the number of samples drawn from List $1_O$ is upper bounded by the number of samples drawn from List 1 and inequality \eqref{interim2} follows.